mmandelyn/mmandelyn/README.md

 ### Hi there 👋 My name is Mandy!

-I am a Junior at the University of North Alabama!
+I am a Senior at the University of North Alabama!

 - 😄 Majoring: Computer Information Systems & Accounting
 - 🌱 I’m currently in Projects in Information Systems!